samarthya/samarthya.github.io/README.md

 ## 🚀 Getting Started

+Attempt at redoing my profile page via Quarto!
+It is good that Boston University started with this.
+Gave a good idea around how old the previous deployment was!!

 ### Prerequisites

+What I need to get started!

 - [Quarto](https://quarto.org/docs/get-started/) (latest version)
 - Python 3.12 or higher (for any Python-based content)
 - VSCode with Quarto extension (recommended)

 ### Local Development

+Process I followed!

 1. Clone the repository: